Sustainability

 • Attract and retain talent: People are one of Wells Fargo's competitive advantages; therefore, compensation helps attract, motivate, and retain people with the skills, talent, and experience to drive superior long-term company performance.

-We offer eligible full-and part-time employees and their eligible dependents a comprehensive set of benefits designed to support their physical, financial, and emotional health and well-being.
+We offer eligible employees and dependents benefits designed to support their physical, financial, and emotional health and well-being.

 Physical health

 Wells Fargo offers medical, dental, and vision plans with a focus on healthcare quality and affordability.
-Wells Fargo contributes up to 87% of U.S. employees’ per-paycheck cost of medical coverage.
-A healthcare concierge service was introduced to U.S. employees enrolled in certain Wells Fargo medical plans in 2024, which offers provider recommendations, navigation across the healthcare ecosystem, second medical opinions from specialists, 24/7 clinical advice, and billing and claims support at no additional cost.
+Wells Fargo contributes up to 87% of U.S. employees’ per-paycheck cost of medical coverage and provides a healthcare concierge service to U.S. employees enrolled in certain Wells Fargo medical plans.
+This service offers provider recommendations, navigation across the healthcare ecosystem, second medical opinions from specialists, 24/7 clinical advice, and billing and claims support at no additional cost.

 Emotional health

-Through our support programs and annual mental health awareness campaign, Wells Fargo aims to reduce the stigma sometimes attached to mental health challenges.
-Employees and their eligible dependents have access to free in-person or virtual counseling sessions, up to calendar year limits through the Employee Assistance Program.
+Through our various support programs, Wells Fargo aims to reduce the stigma sometimes attached to mental health challenges.
+Employees and their eligible dependents have access to free in-person or virtual counseling sessions, up to calendar-year limits through the Employee Assistance Program.

 Financial health